jinparksj/jin_quadcopter_fc/README.md

 5. EEPROM: AT24C08 - memory for PID gain
 6. LED and Buzzer for debugging
 7. GPS/GNSS: UBlox M8N (Communication protocol - UBX (Not NMEA)
+8. Trasmitter and Receiver: FS-i6, FS-iA6B based on i-BUS protocol

 # S/W